We help kids to breathe easy

 - Some tips to make your visit go smoothly:We will mail a clinic visit packet to you ahead of time so you know where to go and what to expect.
 Please review this packet carefully.
 If you have any questions, feel free to call our office.

 - Most likely, the clinic will receive your medical records ahead of time so that your doctor can review them before your visit.
-But if you have copies of your medical records or test results, bring them with you and we’ll be happy to take a look.
+If you have copies of your medical records or test results, bring them with you and we’ll be happy to take a look.

 Partners in care